 Effects Of Arsenic Exposure On Human Health

-Arsenic toxicity can vary based on its form (inorganic or organic), the period of exposure (long or short term), and bioavailability (level of arsenic content in the environment).
+Arsenic toxicity can vary based on its form (inorganic or organic), the period of exposure (long or short term), and bioavailability (level of arsenic

 Inorganic compounds of arsenic (found in soil and water) are more toxic than the organic components (found in seafood) and carry a risk of cancer.
 Also, there are long-term and short-term effects.